dflock/duncanlock.net/content/posts/tech/how-i-built-this-website-using-pelican-part-1.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. [#markdown] **Markdown** is a text-to-HTML conversion tool for web writers.
 Markdown allows you to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid XHTML (or HTML): http://daringfireball.net/projects/markdown/
-.. [#rest] **reStructuredText** is an easy-to-read, what-you-see-is-what-you-get plaintext markup syntax and parser system.
+.. [#rest] **reStructuredText** is an easy-to-read, what-you-see-is-what-you-get plain text mark-up syntax and parser system.
 It is useful for in-line program documentation (such as Python docstrings), for quickly creating simple web pages, and for standalone documents: http://en.wikipedia.org/wiki/ReStructuredText
 .. [#asciidoc] **AsciiDoc** is a text document format for writing notes, documentation, articles, books, ebooks, slideshows, web pages, man pages and blogs.
 AsciiDoc files can be translated to many formats including HTML, PDF, EPUB, man page: http://www.methods.co.nz/asciidoc/
 .. [#pip] **Pip** is a package management system used to install and manage software packages written in the programming language Python.
 Many packages can be found in the Python Package Index (PyPI): http://en.wikipedia.org/wiki/Pip_(Python)
 .. [#virtualenv] **virtualenv** is a tool to create isolated Python environments: http://www.virtualenv.org/en/latest/ & http://www.clemesha.org/blog/modern-python-hacker-tools-virtualenv-fabric-pip/
 .. [#virtualenvwrapper] **virtualenvwrapper** is a set of extensions to Ian Bicking’s ``virtualenv`` tool.
 Includes wrappers for creating & deleting virtual environments and managing development workflow, making it easier to work on more than one project at a time without introducing conflicts in their dependencies. http://virtualenvwrapper.readthedocs.org/en/latest/
-.. [#virtualhost] The Apache Webserver can server lots of different websites from the same server instance, on the same IP address.
+.. [#virtualhost] The Apache Webserver can serve lots of different websites from the same server instance, on the same IP address.
 Virtual Hosts are the way it does this.
 You just give each one a name, a folder and a mapping in your /etc/hosts files and reload Apache.
 .. [#git] **Git** is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency: http://git-scm.com/